-Katherine WesleyAssistant Professor of Practice, Executive Director National Council of Instructional Administrators
+Katherine WesleyAssistant Professor of Practice, Higher Education Administration M.A.
+Coordinator, Executive Director National Council of Instructional Administrators

 Ph.D., Educational Administration-Higher Education Leadership, University of Nebraska-Lincoln, 2012